marked-gil/discover-asia/README.md

     * **SOLUTION:**
     To solve the issue, I gave a height of 100% (height: 100%) on the html element; on the body element, I assigned a 'flex' value to the 'display' property(display: flex) with 'flex-direction' of 'column' (flex-direction: column) and a 'min-height' of 100% (min-height: 100%); and on the main content, I gave the 'flex' property a grow value of 1, a shrink value of 0, and a basis value of auto (flex: 1 0 auto).
 This then pushed the footer down to the very end despite the space occupied by the main content of the page.
 This solution was suggested by Brian Frain in his book entitled, **'Responsive Web Design with HTML5 and CSS'**.

-### Unfixed Bugs

-* In a Safari browser and in an iPhone (regardless of browser), when I tap on the 'Back to Top' button, it will create a blue border around the logo in the navbar.

-    Tests made:
-    * On a DESKTOP and using Firefox, Edge, and Chrome browsers -> NO blue border around logo appears.
-    * On a DESKTOP and using Safari browser -> Blue borders appears.
-    * On an iPhone and using Firefox, Chrome, and Microsoft Edge browsers -> Blue borders appears.

-    The 'Back to Top' button is linked to the ID of the logo to bring the whole page back to the top, but the behavior of the logo in Safari and in iPhone is something I did not expect.
-I implemented the same method of linking one element to another element via their ID through the images of the 'Top Destinations', which will redirect to a specified section in the Destinations page.
-This one works fine and no unexpected issue unlike that of the logo and the 'Back to Top' button.

-    I am still looking for answers to this so I can fix this bug.

 ---
 ## Deployment